Vincent Chu Tinkerer | Leader | Innovator

 My University...

-I have to admit I love learning, and I spent a lot of time on my study when I was in Simon Fraser University.
+I love learning and spent a lot of time on my studies at Simon Fraser University.
 In 2007, I received the Governor General Silver Medal for being the top undergraduate in the university.
 SFU did a short interview with me in 2015.

-I love programming and I often turned class projects and assignment into larger scale projects available for public download.
-I'm pleased to see that my software projects have proved themselves to be useful for others as well.
+I love programming and often turned class projects into larger scale projects for public download.
+I'm pleased that many of them have been useful to others.

-I was also actively involved in Golden Key International Honor Society as an executive member, and was the vice president for the SFU Chapter.
-We often organized various volunteering events to help the needy in the community and being an exec was a lot of fun.
+I was also actively involved in Golden Key International Honor Society as an executive member and was the vice president for the SFU Chapter.
+We organized volunteering events to support the community, and serving as an exec was a lot of fun.

-I was also affiliated with the SFU Medical Image Analysis Lab since my USRA work with Dr. Hamarneh.
-I made paper publications with SPIE for the research work and had also attended their international conferences.
+I was also affiliated with the SFU Medical Image Analysis Lab after my USRA work with Dr. Hamarneh.
+I co-authored paper publications with SPIE for the research and attended their international conferences.

 Professional Interests...

-I have a huge interest in cryptography and machine learning, and I love creating tools and apps to make advanced algorithms accessible to the general public.
-Nothing brings me more joy than helping others save time with their tasks.
-I have created a number of open source projects, and I have worked on many hobby software projects.
+I have a strong interest in cryptography and machine learning, and I enjoy creating tools and apps that make advanced algorithms accessible to the general public.
+Helping others save time with their tasks is deeply rewarding.
+I have created several open source projects and worked on many hobby software projects.

 My Hobbies...

-I feel very lucky that I get to love to do, and I love software and game development!
+I feel fortunate that I get to do what I love—software and game development.
 I also enjoy teaching and building things with Lego.
-In the past, I spent quite a bit of time on video games - Starcraft and Warcraft remain my favorite games of all times.
+In the past, I spent quite a bit of time on video games - Starcraft and Warcraft remain my favorite games of all time.

-I also enjoy doing sports for recreation or just simply hanging out with all family and friends.
-I love playing board games, especially competitive ones like Carcassonne and Ricochet Robots.
+I enjoy sports for recreation and time with family and friends.
+I love board games, especially competitive ones like Carcassonne and Ricochet Robots.

-While I'm not writing code, I like going outdoors and enjoy the beautiful hiking trails in Greater Vancouver.
+When I'm not writing code, I like going outdoors and enjoying the beautiful hiking trails in Greater Vancouver.

 My Pictures...

 The picture area is password protected.
-Please feel free to access it using any of the two accounts described below (biology or flying2003) or contact me.
+Please access it using either account below (biology or flying2003) or contact me.

 Password